 Though Australia has a reputation for bold Shiraz, Chardonnays and Cabernets, the country also produces some elegant and complex traditional method sparkling wines, especially in its moderate and cool regions, like the Yarra Valley in Victoria, Adelaide Hills in South Australia, and Tasmania.
-Typically, these wines are made with Chardonnay and Pinot Noir, as in Champagne.
+Typically, these wines are made with Chardonnay and Pinot Noir.

 Sparkling Shiraz, made in regions across Australia, is the Southern Hemisphere’s preeminent red sparkling wine.
 Typically, these wines burst with ripe red berry flavours and are slightly sweet.

 Sekt is a sparkling wine made in Germany from imported grapes (generally from Italy or France).
 Very little is exported.
 Germany is the biggest consumer of fizz in the world and much of this is Sekt!
 If you’re interested in trying Sekt, it’s worth looking for bottles labelled as Deutscher Sekt.
 In addition to being made sparkling in Germany, it must also only use grapes grown in Germany.
 The best are made from Riesling.

 Méthode Cap Classique

 Méthode Cap Classique is the name given to traditional method sparkling wines from South Africa.
 These wines are typically made from Chardonnay and Pinot Noir grapes.